vthost/qed/README.md

 Currently, the feature configuration can only be customized if you #RUN THE SOURCE CODE.
 For that, check out class qed/QED!

-This is the initial version of QED, and we are working on a more stable version.
+This is the initial version of QED, and we are heavily working on a more stable version.
 If you have questions, ideas for extensions, or other issues, do not hesitate to contact us under veronika.thostATgmail.com or jdolbyATgmail.com!